6 Farm/Agri-Business Terms The Start-Up Farmer Should KnowJuly 26, 2017

 This term refers to a set measurement commonly used in Agribusiness.
 A section of land is one mile by one mile, which contains 640 gross acres.
 Partial sections can also be used, such as a half section representing 320 gross acres.

 We hope having these terms under your belt will make getting your farm started less daunting and more exciting.
-Contact Ruhl Insurance at (717) 665-2283 today to make sure your farm and crops are protected with the right insurance coverages!
+Contact Ruhl Insurance at (717) 665-2283 today to make sure your farm and crops are protected by the right insurance coverages!

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.